victorbrodsky/order-lab/README.md

 8. Log into the application with the user name "Administrator" and the password "1234567890" at http://IPADDRESS/order/directory/ (make sure to select "Local User" above the user name field).
 You should see the http://IPADDRESS/order/directory/settings/initial-configuration page asking you to supply the initial variables for your instance.
 If you choose to use Gmail's SMTP server to enable the site to send email notifications, make sure to [enable 2-step-verification, generate an 'app password', and disable 2-step-verification](https://support.google.com/mail/answer/185833?hl=en).
 You can test your email settings later by visiting http://IPADDRESS/order/directory/send-a-test-email/ and sending a test email message.
 Upon submission of this initial configuration form, visit http://IPADDRESS/order/directory/admin/update-system-cache-assets/ to enable the site footer to reflect the values you supplied.
 Make sure to change the default password for the Administrator account either on this initial configuration page or by visiting the account's profile page http://IPADDRESS/order/directory/user/2 and clicking 'Edit', then set the server's "Environment" variable's value to "live", "dev" or "test" in Admin->Site Settings->Platform Settings http://IPADDRESS/order/directory/settings/.

-9. Populate the database tables with default values by logging in as the Administrator, selecting "Admin" > 'List Manager' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/admin/lists/).
-Near the bottom of the page under 'Populate Lists' heading, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish:
+9. Populate the database tables with default values by logging into the Employee Directory site as the Administrator, selecting "Admin" > 'Site Settings' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/settings/).
+Near the bottom of the page under the 'Miscellaneous' heading, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish:

     1) Populate Country and City Lists (http://IPADDRESS/order/directory/admin/populate-country-city-list-with-default-values)
     2) Populate All Lists With Default Values (http://IPADDRESS/order/directory/admin/populate-all-lists-with-default-values)